A traditional Italian scaccia recipe, with Buffalo mozzarella cheese. Scaccia is sort of a cross between a lasagna and a pizza.

 - 5 oz.
 Pecorino Romano or Parmesan cheese, grated

-- 1 or 2 balls buffalo mozzarella (mozzarella di bufala)
+- 1 ball buffalo mozzarella, mozzarella di bufala

 - (*Note, you can also prepare this dough in a stand mixer with a dough hook).